spcourse/python/en/file-io/10 file-io.md

 Output:

     This is the first line of the file.

-    Second line of the file
+    Second line of the file.

 Functionally, this is the same as calling `f.readline()` until an empty string is returned, but it results in slightly cleaner code.